 - Emits particles from the surface of a mesh’s faces.

-These settings control how the emissions of particles are distributed throughout the emission locations.
+These settings control how the emissions of particles are distributed throughout the emission locations when emitting from either Faces or Volume.

 Particles are placed at jittered intervals on the emitter elements.